System Design Space

 medium

-This chapter is useful because it quickly shifts the conversation away from server-side assumptions and into an environment where battery, memory, networking, and app lifecycle continuously shape architecture.
+This chapter is useful because it quickly moves the conversation away from server-side assumptions and into a world where battery, memory, network quality, and app lifecycle constantly shape architecture.

-In real engineering work, it helps you design mobile clients and APIs around background limits, unstable connectivity, offline-first behavior, and expensive sync mistakes.
+In real engineering work, it helps you design mobile clients and APIs around background limits, local state, synchronization, and the high cost of mistakes under weak connectivity.

 In interviews and design reviews, it is especially valuable when you need to show that mobile architecture is not a smaller backend, but a different set of constraints and trade-offs.